mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 }
 ```

 With `use harsh::{Harsh, HarshBuilder};` we bring the required structs into scope.
 Then we define our own `Shortener` struct, which wraps `Harsh`.
 It has two fields: `id` stores the next id for shortening.
-(Since there are no negative ids, we use an [unsigned integer](<https://en.wikipedia.org/wiki/Integer_(computer_science)#Value_and_representation>) for that.)
+(Since there won't be any negative ids, we use an [unsigned integer](<https://en.wikipedia.org/wiki/Integer_(computer_science)#Value_and_representation>) for that.)
 The other field is the `generator` itself, for which we use `Harsh`.
 Using the `HarshBuilder` you can do a lot of fancy stuff, like setting a custom alphabet for the ids.
-For more info, check out the [official docs](https://github.com/archer884/harsh/).
+We're good for now, but for more info, check out the [official docs](https://github.com/archer884/harsh/).
 With `next_id` we retrieve a new `String` id for our URLs.

 As you can see, we don't pass the URL to `next_id`.
-That means we actually don't shorten anything.
+That means we actually *don't shorten anything*.
 We merely create a short, unique ID.
-That's because most hashing algorithms produce fairly [long URLs](https://blog.codinghorror.com/url-shortening-hashes-in-practice/) and having short URLs is the whole idea.
+That's because most hashing algorithms produce fairly [long URLs](https://blog.codinghorror.com/url-shortening-hashes-in-practice/) and having short URLs is kind of the whole idea.

 ## Wiring it up

 So we are done with our shortener and the repository.
-We need to adjust our `src/main.rs` again to use the two.
+We need to adjust our `src/main.rs` again to make use of the two.

 This is the point where it gets a little hairy.